I wanted to spotlight someone whose work I’ve supported for the past couple of years, New York Times best-selling author Omar Tyree.

 If you’ve been following my blog, you might remember a previous book review on his 2015 novel, All Access.
-Well, I’ve recently finished another novel of his, entitled A Do Right Man, and I wanted to share my thoughts.
+Well, I recently finished another novel of his, entitled A Do Right Man, and I wanted to share my thoughts.

-I enjoyed this book mainly because it mirrored my own story almost identically—scary, I know.
+I enjoyed this book mainly because it mirrored my own story almost identically.
+Scary, I know.
 Bobby’s personality seemed to be his strength and Achilles heel when it came to his relationships with women; he wasn’t a pushover but he wasn’t an assertive, take charge kind of guy either.
-And that left him in more “situationships” than he expected to be in, especially when he had all of the qualities that the women he dated claimed they wanted in a man.
-But I can’t say that he didn’t inadvertently cause some of his own headaches, which is reminiscent to the mistakes that I’ve made throughout my tenure as a young adult.
-As for his career, I wholeheartedly related to his struggles because the Mass Communications field, particularly in the new millennium, can be unbearably unstable if you don’t have a safety net.
-One of the main points that I took from his story, however, is that divine intervention is real and whatever is meant to happen in your life will happen; personally and professionally.
+That left him in more “situationships” than he expected to be in, especially when he had all of the qualities that the women he dated claimed they wanted in a man.

+However, he did inadvertently cause some of his own headaches, which is reminiscent to the mistakes I’ve made throughout my young adulthood.
+As for his career, I wholeheartedly related to his struggles because the Mass Communications field, particularly in this new millennium, can be unstable if you don’t have a safety net.
+One of the main points that I took from his story is that divine intervention is real and whatever is meant to happen in your life will happen, personally and professionally.

 Until Next Time…